aoksys-platform-engineering/helm-charts/README.md

 helm pull aoksys-pe/<CHART_NAME> --version <VERSION> --untar
 ```

+# Contributing and support
+The Helm charts published in this repository are open source, but closed commit.
+Development and releases are handled internally by AOK Systems GmbH.

+If you are a customer and encounter issues using one of these charts, please open a support ticket via the established SUD process.

 # Diff release versions
 In the ``Releases`` tab of the repository, you can track what has changed since the last released version of a Helm chart.